Cusabo: History

 By the turn of the eighteenth century, the Cusabo had become fairly integrated into South Carolina's colonial society.
 They retained their tribal identities and lived in their own villages.
 A relationship developed between the two groups, with the Indians serving as a kind of police and security force in exchange for trade goods, weapons, and money.
 The colony paid the Cusabo for killing "vermin", major predators such as wolves, "tigers" (cougars), and bears.
 The Cusabo also hunted game animals and sold the meat to colonists.
 But their chief service was in capturing fugitive enslaved Africans.
 South Carolina colonial authorities tried to encourage hostility between the two groups to avoid an alliance between them.
 They passed laws to reward Indians for capturing runaway slaves, and absolved them of liability if runaways were killed in the process.
 In contrast, Africans were punished severely for attacking Indians.
 As late as 1750, reportedly more than 400 "ancient native" (or Settlement Indians) lived within South Carolina, with their "chief service" being "hunting Game, destroying Vermin and Beasts of Prey, and in capturing Runaway slaves."

 During the Tuscarora War, the Cusabo joined the first South Carolina army under John Barnwell.
 They fought against the Tuscarora in North Carolina in 1711 and 1712.
 These were an Iroquoian-speaking people.
 Part of the "Yamasee Company", the Cusabo warriors numbered fewer than 15 men.
 After the Yamasee War, most of the Tuscarora migrated north to western New York, where they joined the Five Nations of the Iroquois League, known as the Haudenosaunee.
 They lived near the Oneida in their territory and declared their migration finished in 1722.

 In 1712, South Carolina granted Polawana Island, near Saint Helena Island, to the Cusabo, where many were already living.
 Barnwell took a census in early 1715 that listed the Cusabo ("Corsaboy") as living in five villages and having a population of 95 men and 200 women and children.
 The "Itwan", a Cusabo subtribe, was listed separately as living in one village with a population of 80 men and 160 women and children.

 During the Yamasee War of 1715, the Cusabo were one of the few Indian groups who sided with the colony of South Carolina.
 After the war, most of them migrated from the area, joining either the Catawba or the Muscogee, who had territory to the west and south, respectively.
 The Catawba territory extended into western North Carolina and the upper Catawba River valley.

-21st century

-Today, there are groups, outside of the Muscogee, Seminole, and Catawba peoples, who claim descent from Cusabo peoples.
-These include the Guaymari Kiawah and the Varnertown Indians.
-South Carolina recognizes the Wassamasaw Tribe of Varnertown Indians as a state-recognized tribe; however, this organization does not have federal recognition as a Native American tribe.
-The Guaymari Kiawah are not state-recognized, federally recognized, or a nonprofit organization.